MichaelCurrin/dev-cheatsheets/cheatsheets/data/yaml/strings.md

 ##### Clip

 This is the default.
-It adds a newline at the end.
+It keeps a _single_ newline at the end, removing any extras.

+This can give unexpected results though, such as if you are inserting a word into a sentence with templating and it has a newline in it (less important in HTML, unless you also replace newlines with `br` tags).

 - YAML
     ```yaml